 - Books For Africa | An organization that collects, sorts, and ships books, computers, tablets, and library enhancement materials to every country in Africa.

 Donate Books to Better World Books

 Better World Books sells used books online around the globe and uses profits to support international literacy programs.
 Because they sell books to everyday readers, you can donate books as well as purchase them.
 It’s a great way to build a home library on a budget.

 Eventually, however, our children outgrow the books on their bookshelves.
 When you no longer need your books, send them off to Better World Books to continue the cycle of providing entertaining and enriching reading material to a world of young readers.

-Tell me what you do with your books when you no longer need them.
-How do you responsibly dispose of old books?
+Hopefully, these ideas are helpful when trying to figure out what to do with old books instead of throwing them in the trash.
+I’d love to hear how you responsibly dispose of old books when you no longer need them.
 Share in the comments how you find new homes for old books in your life.
 The more suggestions and ideas the merrier.